KirchnerS/Masterarbeit/README.md

 ssh -J svenk@login.coli.uni-saarland.de svenk@jones-3 jupyter notebook --port=1235 --no-browser
 ```

-and connecting on your machine using
+and connecting to your machine using

 ```
 localhost:1235 # use port specified in step 2